-The usage periods for Certificates issued by the CAs are as follows:
+The Validity Periods of Certificates issued by TunTrust are as follows:

-- The TunTrust Root CA is valid for 25 years from April 26th 2019 to April 26th 2044. - The issuing CAs Certificates are issued for a maximum life time of 20 years from April 26th 2019 to April 26th 2039 - The end-user Certificates can have a lifetime of 365 days or 730 days (less than 825 days).
+- The TunTrust Root CA is valid for 25 years from April 26th, 2019 to April 26th, 2044.

+- The Validity Periods of the issuing CAs Certificates are 20 years from April 26th, 2019 to April 26th, 2039. - Effective August 27th, 2020, the end-user Certificates (SSL OV Certificates) have a Validity period not greater than 398 days.

+For the purpose of calculations, a day is measured as 86,400 seconds.
+Any amount of time greater than this, including fractional seconds and/or leap seconds, shall represent an additional day.